KsoniaK/Kechit_Sonia_SportSee_03-2023/README.md

 ### 2.2 Launching the project

+A/ General
 - Fork the repository
 - Clone it on your computer.

+B/ Front
 - Go inside the "Back" case
 - The `yarn` command will allow you to install the dependencies.
 - The `yarn dev` command will allow you to run the micro API.

+C/ Back
+- Go inside the "Front" case
+- The `yarn start` command will allow you to run the React project.

 ## 3. Endpoints